On the functor l^2: The future

 \begin{note} Letting $\mathcal{L}$ be the class of positive morphisms, and $\mathcal{R}$ the class of partial isometries in $\Hilb$: \begin{enumerate} \item every morphism $f$ can be factored as $f=rl$ with $l \in \mathcal{L}$ and $r \in \mathcal{R}$; \item every commutative square as below with $l \in \mathcal{L}$ and $r \in \mathcal{R}$ allows a unique diagonal fill-in $d$ making both triangles commute.

-\end{enumerate} The second property follows immediately from Lemma~\ref{positiveiso}.
+\end{enumerate} The second property would follows from Lemma~\ref{positiveiso} for isomorphisms $l$.
 The established notion of \emph{orthogonal factorization system} additionally demands that (3) both $\mathcal{L}$ and $\mathcal{R}$ are closed under composition, and (4) all isomorphisms are in both $\mathcal{L}$ and $\mathcal{R}$.
 But (3) is not satisfied by~\ref{compositionpartialisometries}, and the map $-1 \colon H \to H$ is a counterexample to (4).

 Write $\three$ for the ordinal $3=(0 \leq 1 \leq 2)$, regarded as a category.
 Then objects of $\cat{C}^\three$ are composable pairs of morphisms.
 Recall that a \emph{functorial factorization} is a functor $F \colon \cat{C}^\two \to \cat{C}^\three$ that splits the composition functor.
 Lemma~\ref{positiveiso} ensures that polar decomposition at least provides a functorial factorization system.
 It is usual to require extra conditions on top of a functorial factorization, such as in a \emph{natural weak factorization system}.
 For details we refer to~\cite{grandistholen:naturalfactorizationsystems}.
 It leads too far afield here, but polar decomposition does not satisfy the axioms of a natural weak factorization system.